-14 &quot;Overly precise statutes invite the criminally inclined to frustrate the intent of legislation by skirting the inflexibly precise language.
-As a result fairness only requires that a statute put law-abiding non-lawyers on reasonable notice that their intended conduct runs a reasonable risk of violating the statute" (Dressler 1987, p.
+&lt;sup>11 "Overly precise statutes invite the criminally inclined to frustrate the intent of legislation by skirting the inflexibly precise language.
+As a result fairness only requires that a statute put lawabiding non-lawyers on reasonable notice that their intended conduct runs a reasonable risk of violating the statute" (Dressler 1987, p.
 28).

-&lt;sup>15 In Italy, for instance, the positive law explicitly prohibits analogy in criminal matters (art.
+&lt;sup>12 In Italy, for instance, the positive law explicitly prohibits analogy in criminal matters (art.
 14 of the "Preleggi"), but is silent on extensive interpretation; scholars in general claim that the latter is admissible.